Brett practises in commercial law, and has particular expertise in property, and banking and finance law.

 - receivership, winding up, and statutory demand applications.

-- Versus (Aus) Pty Ltd v ANH Nominees Pty Ltd VCAT 859 - led by Robert Hay QC;
+- landlord's maintenance and repair obligations under s 52 of the Retail Leases Act 2003 (Vic) (eg. Versus (Aus) Pty Ltd v ANH Nominees Pty Ltd VCAT 859 - led by Robert Hay QC);

-- Leonard Joel Pty Ltd v Australian Technical Approvals Pty Ltd VCAT 1781 (whether an option to renew was effective - led by Robert Hay QC);
+- options to renew under s 28 of the Retail Leases Act (eg. Leonard Joel Pty Ltd v Australian Technical Approvals Pty Ltd VCAT 1781 - led by Robert Hay QC);

-- William Buck (Vic) Pty Ltd v Motta Holdings Pty Ltd VCAT 15 (whether GST is to be counted in calculating occupancy costs - led by Samuel Hopper);
+- occupancy costs under the Retail Leases Act (eg. William Buck (Vic) Pty Ltd v Motta Holdings Pty Ltd VCAT 15 - led by Samuel Hopper);

 - interlocutory injunctions for the possession of land; and